Build an Image Size Reducer Web App in Python with Streamlit, Pillow, OpenCV, and NumPy

 def __getitem__(self, key):

-"""Get the value from key."""
+"""Get a config value by key."""

 return self.config[key]